- Alabama wins its third BCS title in four years

 Notre Dame also couldn't stop Alabama's running game.
 Crimson Tide runners Eddie Lacy and T.J.
 Yeldon both ran for more than 100 yards.

-Notre Dame Fighting Irish head coach Brian Kelly said his team will learn from the loss.
+Notre Dame Fighting Irish head coach Brian Kelly said his team had a lot to learn from Alabama.

-"We are not there yet," Notre Dame coach Brian Kelly said.
+"We are not there yet," Kelly said.
 "Alabama showed us that in the way they played the game.
 We got a lot of work left to do to get back here."